aviatesk/aviatesk.github.io/posts/data-flow-problem-20201109.md

 ## Example problem: Constant folding propagation

 This article picks up [constant folding propagation] as an example data-flow problem.
-It is a common compiler optimization technique that aims at finding as many constants as possible at compiler time, and replacing the runtime computations with the constant values.
+It is a common compiler optimization technique that aims at finding as many constants as possible at compile time, and replacing the runtime computations with the constant values.
 So the data-flow problem for that is setup up such that it determines if a variable is constant or not at each point of the program.

 So let's get started with defining 1.) program $P$, 2.) lattice $L$, 3.) abstract semantics $![.!]$, and 4.) the initial state $a_0$.